smancebo/react-native-localized-text/README.md

 # react-native-localized-text
-React Native Text Translation component
+Simple to use React Native Text Translation component